stoeps13/connections-doc/source/admin/install/t_map_apps2ihs.md

 3. Map an HCL Connections application to IBM HTTP Server:

+    !!! note
-    **Note:** This step instructs you to select webserver1.
+    This step instructs you to select webserver1.
 Ensure that you have defined this web server before you attempt to complete these steps.
 For more information, see the *Defining IBM HTTP Server* topic.

     1. Select the cluster on which the application was installed and the web server that will be servicing the application.